-In our work, we use a parameter k_g to control the strength of growth feedback, which is a parameter determining the maximal growth rate of the host cells, as mathematically explained in Model description.
-With all the other parameters fixed, a larger k_g implies a faster cell growth rate and a stronger impact of growth feedback.
-Previous research identified 425 different three-node TRN network topologies that can achieve adaptation in the absence of growth feedback (Shi et al., 2017), providing the base of our computational study.
-These topologies can be classified into two families based on the mechanism they rely on to achieve adaptation: networks with a negative feedback loop (NFBL) and networks with an incoherent feed-forward loop (IFFL) (Shi et al., 2017).
-To investigate the effect of growth feedback on these circuits, we systematically simulate the response of the 425 network topologies under a switch in the input signal.
-A three-node gene circuit subject to growth feedback has a large number of parameters, which determine the properties of the regulation links within the circuit and the circuit dynamics.
-For each
+In our work, we use a parameter $k_g$ to control the strength of growth feedback, which is a parameter determining the maximal growth rate of the host cells, as mathematically explained in Model description.
+With all the other parameters fixed, a larger $k_g$ implies a faster cell growth rate and a stronger impact of growth feedback.
+To investigate the effect of growth feedback on these circuits, we systematically simulate the response of the 425 network topologies under a switch in the input

+Figure 1.
 Schematic illustration of a synthetic gene circuit embedded in a host cell. (a) A representative three-gene circuit (inside the dashed red box) and its dynamical interplay with host-cell growth.
 Arrows with triangular ends and round ends denote activating and inhibiting regulations, respectively.
-Altogether, there are 16,038 possible three-node topologies, with 425 topologies capable of adaptation.(b) An example of the circuit input and output signals.
-The input is an idealized step function of currents I_1 and I_2 before and after the jump, respectively.
-The output signal is a response of the circuit to the step function.
-The features of the output signal, as characterized by three key quantities characterizing the signal: O_1 , O_2 , and O{peak} , can be used to determine if the circuit has succeeded or failed in its intended function.
+Altogether, there are 16,038 possible three-node topologies, with 425 topologies capable of adaptation. (b) An example of the circuit input and output signals.
+The input is an idealized step function of currents $I_1$ and $I_2$ before and after the jump, respectively.
+The Figure 1 continued on next page output signal is a response of the circuit to the step function.
+The features of the output signal, as characterized by three key quantities characterizing the signal: $O_1$ , $O_2$ , and $O{peak}$ , can be used to determine if the circuit has succeeded or failed in its intended function.